nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 * Selects the client at the specified `INDEX`.
 * The index refers to the index number shown in the displayed client list.
-* The index **must be a positive integer** 1, 2, 3, …​
-* Policy ID cannot contain the `>` character!
-* Note that your URLs with should not contain `>` characters either!
-They are not valid URLs by the Internet's definition.
+* The index must be more than 1, and less than or equal to the index of the last item in the displayed list.

 **Examples**:
 * `list` followed by `policy 2` displays the policies associated with the 2nd person in the address book.